AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-content/manage-publish.md

 ## What's Next {#whats-next}

-Now, that you have published your channels in the project, you can:

-* Create and manage locations from Screens Content Provider
-* Create and manage players from Screens Services Provider

-   You should continue your Screens as a Cloud Service journey by next reviewing the document.
+Now, that you have published your channels in the project, you should now continue your Screens as a Cloud Service journey by next reviewing the document, [Installing and Configuring Players in Screens as a Cloud Service](/help/screens-cloud/creating-content/manage-publish.md).